SecTheBit/plainwhite-jekyll/_posts/2019-03-23-welcome-to-jekyll.markdown

 ## *Components of the Active Directory*

-1.*Domain Controller*

-Domain Controllers are the servers for the Active Directory which do all the essentials woorks like authentication , authorization , granting tickets , etc. For example , there are more than 1000 employee in an organization , so before going into the office everyone has to show their identity to the security officer , in the same way Domain Controller acts.
-The DC is configured to authorized or authenticate more computers in an organization.

-2.*Domain*
+1.*Objects*

+Objects are nothing but a  entity in the Active Directory , it can be anything like users, groups, or any resource which can be accessed by the users.
+Objects in the Active DIrectory depicts the real world entity which facilates ease in accessing the elements in the Active Directory , like Users are represented using user object in the AD , computers are represented through computer object and so on.

+2.*Group*

+As the name suggest ,group is an object which can contain the collection of objects, users, and sometimes group also.
+It helps to ease the administrative work , for example , if in an organization some employee, lets say 100 , want to access a resource(like printer), so instead of assing the resource(printer) to each object(employee) , he will form a group and assigned that resource to the group.

+3.*Domain*

 A domain is a group of users, computers, printers, etc. in a network.
 Consider the below domain tree (hierarchy of domains) , in this image "abc.com" is the name of the domain (please consider half left part , will explain all later) , and "asia.abc.com" and "europe.abc.com" are two child domains of the root domain ("abc.com").

 <img src="https://raw.githubusercontent.com/SecTheBit/plainwhite-jekyll/gh-pages/assets/ad_forest_img1.jpg" align="middle">

+4.*Domain Controller*

+Domain Controllers are the servers for the Active Directory which do all the essentials woorks like authentication , authorization , granting tickets , etc. For example , there are more than 1000 employee in an organization , so before going into the office everyone has to show their identity to the security officer , in the same way Domain Controller acts.
+The DC is configured to authorized or authenticate more computers in an organization.

-3.*Distinguished Names*:
+5.*Distinguished Names*:

 Every object in the domain should be called using an unique path called as Distinguished Names.
 Like , in the figure 1, the Distinguished Name of the root node and a child node should be as follow: dc=abc dc=com ; dc=asia dc=abc dc=com; ddc stands for domain component.

 4.*Forest*

 Forest is a collection of domain tree , which is a collection of domains.
 The first domain in the forest is called as the forest root domain , in the above figure the forest root domains are "abc.com" and "xyz.com" and all the other domains are their respective child domains.